At Gentle Procedures Clinic we use the Pollock Technique™ for circumcision.

 Contact us for more information or to schedule an appointment, and please read on below for detail on our virtually painless circumcision method.

 Is Pollock Technique™ Circumcision Like Plastibell?

-The Pollock Technique™ circumcision operation takes only one minute for newborns – and this is quicker than most hospital circumcisions.
+The Pollock Technique™ circumcision operation takes only one minute for newborns.
 This is different from the Plastibell circumcision procedure where an infant circumcision requires 10 minutes to affix the Plastibell device to the baby’s penis and it remains in place for up to 7 days.

 It is best to have finished feeding your son just before bringing him into the office, so that your baby will not be overly hungry while you are waiting in the office.
 If your baby is hungry when you arrive, you can feed him at any time during your visit.

 Please read on to learn about the multiple steps we will take to minimize your baby’s discomfort during the short infant circumcision procedure.
 Our doctor will take good care of your son and you will be present the whole time.

 You will be at our Fredericton circumcision clinic for just over an hour, and we want to make that time as pleasant as possible.

 All the following steps are taken to ensure your son has minimal discomfort during the procedure.

 Baby Tylenol Just Before You Come to the Clinic